vfeskov/gitpunch/lib/README.md

-# Win A Beer Library
+# GitPunch Library

-Reusable code for other Win A Beer services
+Reusable code for other GitPunch services

 It **must** be built and linked for the services to work: